 Saving Money At City Hall

 Zach Jeffries has concrete ideas about how to save money at City Hall and keep more money in your pocket.
-In the last four years he has voted against funding the rebuilding of the Traffic Bridge downtown and voted to shrink the budget for new central library.
+Zach knows how to say no. He has voted against funding the rebuilding of the Traffic Bridge downtown and voted to shrink the budget for new central library.
 If re-elected, Zach will: